OneAndOnlyWisp/ArchMate/i3/README.md

-# i3
+# i3 Stuff
 ## Description
 This is my i3 folder.
-C

 #### Features:
 - Configs
 - Blocklets
-- Install script
+- Install script (Use at your own risk.)

 ## How to get it
 #### With git